Addai Sher: Early life

 Addai was born in Shaqlawa to an ethnic Assyrian family who were adherents of the Chaldean Catholic Church on 3 March 1867.
-His father was the local priest of the village, and he helped him at teaching Chaldean language at a young age.
-The early death of his mother made him concentrate on ascetic life and he joined the Dominican Seminar in Mosul in 1880 where he studied Syriac, Chaldean, Arabic, French, Latin and Turkish as well as theology and philosophy.
+His father was the local priest of the village, and he helped him at teaching Syriac language at a young age.
+The early death of his mother made him concentrate on ascetic life and he joined the Dominican Seminary in Mosul in 1880 where he studied Syriac, Arabic, French, Latin and Turkish as well as theology and philosophy.
 Nine years later he was appointed a priest and sent to his home town Shaqlawa, where he once more worked as a teacher in the Church's school.

 Priest and bishop

 He was later appointed as a bishopric assistant in Kirkuk and he spent his time learning Hebrew, Greek, Persian, Kurdish and he authored as well in German and English.

 On 13 November 1902, he was elected as the next bishop of Siirt, a position that had been vacant for two years.

 In 1908 he journeyed to Istanbul where he met the Ottoman Sultan Abdulhamid II.
 From there he took off to Rome and met pope Pius X, and during his stay in Paris he managed to make contacts with French orientalists and print some of his works.